-Instant Pot Tomato and Shrimp Orzo is one pot dish done in 30 minutes!
-Tomato Orzo with Shrimp is the most mouthwatering combination, pressure cooked only for 3 minutes.
+Instant Pot Shrimp Orzo is ONE POT DISH done in 30 MINUTES!
+Orzo with Shrimp is the most mouthwatering combination, pressure cooked only for 3 minutes.
 It’s a traditional Mediterranean recipe made in your pressure cooker!

-Instant Pot Tomato and Shrimp Orzo with Feta is simple, healthy and hearty meal, with lots of Mediterranean flavor as well as many health benefits.
+Instant Pot Shrimp Orzo is simple, healthy and hearty meal, with lots of Mediterranean flavor as well as many health benefits.
 It’s a saucy dish, fragrant with parsley and dill herbs.
-It’s easy to make, but incredibly delicious!
+It’s easy to make, but incredibly delicious and destined to elicit serious finger licking.

-- Dill weed is a good source of calcium, manganese and iron, and as an antioxidant food.
+- DILL is a good source of calcium, manganese and iron, and as an antioxidant food.
 Its flavonoids provide anti-inflammatory and antiviral properties that can kill fungus and protect against free radicals.

 Instant Pot Orzo Troubleshooting Checklist